feedhenry-staff/fh-rest-express-router/README.md

   // The name of this router
   name: 'orders',

-  // Joi schemas that validate the querystring/body is safe for a request
+  // Joi schemas that validate the querystring/body is safe to pass to
+  // an adapter instance.
+Only for list, create, and update
   validations: {
     'list': [require('./validate-list')],
     'create': [require('./validate-create')],